Eastern Yacht Club: History

 The current clubhouse was constructed in 1880.
 The first meeting of the club was at Mr. John Heard's house in Boston on March 5, 1870.
 A club house location committee was led by B.W.
 Crowninshield, and a site on Marblehead neck was purchased.
 A new structure was built and officially opened on June 9, 1881.

 The Eastern Club House 1881

-Design and construction

 Construction began in 1880, and was designed in the popular stick style.
-Inside features a model room, with full and half hull models of member yachts through the years.Later additions are wing and a tower, staff and guest overnight rooms, a main dining room and bar. and would expand the complex to include tennis courts and a swimming pool.
+Inside features a model room, with full and half hull models of member yachts through the years.
+Later additions are wing and a tower, staff and guest overnight rooms, a main dining room and bar. and would expand the complex to include tennis courts and a swimming pool.
 The club suffered a few fires over years losing the right tower tower portion.